-The intent of the Management's Discussion and Analysis is to help the reader better understand the financial condition and activities of the organization that have occurred during the fiscal year ended September 30, 2022.
-This document has been prepared by management of the Alabama Technology Network (ATN) and should be read in conjunction with the financial statements and the notes to the financial statements.
+The intent of the Management's Discussion and Analysis is to help the reader better understand the financial condition and activities of the organization that have occurred during the fiscal year ended September 30, 2023.
+This document has been prepared by management of the Alabama Technology Network (ATN or the Network) and should be read in conjunction with the financial statements and the notes to the financial statements.